Breaking ties in collective decision making: Introduction

-In the above context, given a relation $R$ on the set of individuals and a relation $Q$ on the set of alternatives, we study the problem to determine whether a {\sc $k$-scc} admits $R$-anonymous and $Q$-neutral resolute refinements\footnote{Those concepts are easily adapted to {\sc $k$-scc}s.} and whether some of them are immune to the reversal bias too.
+We study the problem to determine whether a {\sc $k$-scc} admits $V$-anonymous and $W$-neutral resolute refinements\footnote{Those concepts are easily adapted to {\sc $k$-scc}s.
+See Section $4$.} and whether some of them are immune to the reversal bias too.
 Recall that a $k$-{\sc scc} is immune to the reversal bias if it never associates the same singleton with a preference profile and its reversal (see Saari and Barney, 2003, and Bubboloni and Gori, 2016a).
-We prove that if \eqref{intro0} holds true, then any $R$-anonymous and $Q$-neutral {\sc $k$-scc} admits an $R$-anonymous and $Q$-neutral resolute refinement (Theorem \ref{application3}).
-Assuming \eqref{intro1}, we also find out conditions to make every $R$-anonymous, $Q$-neutral and immune to the reversal bias {\sc $k$-scc} admit a resolute refinement having the same properties (Theorem \ref{application4}).
-Remarkably, that analysis put in evidence the role played by the number $k$ of selected alternatives and the number $n$ of alternatives pointing out that the existence of an immune to the reversal bias resolute refinement is guaranteed when the pair $(n,k)$ belongs to a specific set.

-It is worth noting that previous contributions dealing with weak versions of anonymity and neutrality can be found in Bubboloni and Gori (2015, 2016b) and Campbell and Kelly (2011, 2013).
-Moreover, formulas in \eqref{describe} along with the results about {\sc scc}s above described (Theorem \ref{application3} and \ref{application4}) imply as immediate consequences the main result in Bubboloni and Gori (2016b), namely Theorem 8 therein.
+We prove that if \eqref{intro0} holds true, then any $V$-anonymous and $W$-neutral {\sc $k$-scc} admits a $V$-anonymous and $W$-neutral resolute refinement (Theorem \ref{application3}).
+Assuming \eqref{intro1}, we also find out conditions to make every $V$-anonymous, $W$-neutral and immune to the reversal bias {\sc $k$-scc} admit a resolute refinement having the same properties (Theorem \ref{application4}).
+Remarkably, that analysis put in evidence the role played by the number $k$ of selected alternatives and the number $n$ of alternatives pointing out that the existence of an immune to the reversal bias resolute refinement is guaranteed when the pair $(n,k)$ belongs to a specific set\footnote{We stress that equality in \eqref{describe} along with the described results about {\sc $k$-scc}s (Theorem \ref{application3} and \ref{application4}) imply as an immediate consequence the main result in Bubboloni and Gori (2016b), namely Theorem 8 therein.}.

-We finally emphasize that the techniques used in the paper are based on the algebraic approach developed in Bubboloni and Gori (2014, 2015, 2016b) which mainly relies on the notion of action of a group on a set.
+We emphasize that the methods developed in the paper also allow to deal with situations in which forms of symmetry conceptually different from $V$-anonymity and $W$-neutrality are required.
+To that purpose we examine, in detail, the case of a committee facing the problem of electing a subcommittee of size $k$ among $n$ members of the committee who run as candidates.
+In this particular situation, a collective decision process should make no distinction among individuals who are candidates and among individuals who are not candidates and, at the same time, it must carefully take into account the fact that the alternatives to choose from are now a subset of the set of individuals.
+In Section \ref{case-forth}, we prove that if $\gcd(h,n)=1$, then any anonymous and neutral {\sc $k$-scc} admits a resolute refinement consistent with the above described requirements.